jokijen/algolabra/documents/IMPLEMENTATION.md

 - min/max does not function correctly when the arguments are functions.
 I need to add extra brackets around both arguments in the InputValidator

-- sin and cos don't function correctly when the argument is in radians already (e.g. 'sin(pi)')

 ### Future improvement